elliotcarr/MultDiff/README.md

 ```
 E. J. Carr and I. W. Turner (2015), A semi-analytic solution for multilayer diffusion
-in a composite slab consisting of a large number of layers, Submitted for publication.
+in a composite medium consisting of a large number of layers, Submitted for publication.
 ```

 <!--- Most approaches for this problem require the solution of a complex transcendental equation arising from the determinant of a `2m by 2m` matrix for the eigenvalues, which is difficult to solve for large `m`.
 Our approach is based on a semi-analytic method based on the Laplace transform and an orthogonal eigenfunction expansion involving eigenvalues that are obtained either explicitly or by solving simple transcendental equations. -->